farhapartex/weather-rest-api/README.md

 * Clone this repo
 * Install all dependency by this command: go get
-* Create a .env file and copy everything from .sample.env.
-Put proper information in .env file
+* In the config folder, create a file named with `development.yml` and copy everything from `test.yaml`.
+Put proper information in `development.yml` file
-* Run the server by go run main.go
+* Run the server by `go run main.go`

 #### Some basic installation process: